jimoneill/fix-layer-position/README.md

 **Fix Layer Position** _(ctrl+shift+9)_: If a layer is selected, instantly move that layer to your target position.

+You can also access both these actions in the `run` menu in Sketch Runner (see below).

 ## Installation

 You can download and install manually, but that also sounds like work.
 Instead: